 - Combine the granulated sugar, salt, and flour in a small bowl and add it to the cream cheese.
 Beat for about 20 seconds.

 - Keep to the mixing time indicated.
 If you see tiny specks of cheese in the batter at this point in time, it is perfectly fine.
-Overbeating will add too many air bubbles into your batter and that can result in a cheesecake with unsightly bubbles on the surface after baking.
+Overbeating will add too many air bubbles into your cheesecake mixture and that can result in a cheesecake with unsightly bubbles on the surface after baking.
 Fold in the cream with a spatula.
 Mix until well combined.

 Baking and decorating the mini cheesecakes